 Dr. Richard Gordon is a glaucoma subspecialist, meaning he has undertaken years of specialized training in glaucoma diagnosis and management.
 He is experienced in using laser technology, implanted devices, and other methods of treating glaucoma.

-If you suffer from closed-angle glaucoma, or if you are at high risk of this condition, Dr. Gordon may suggest that you undergo a laser iridotomy.
+If you suffer from closed-angle glaucoma, or if you are at high risk of this condition, Our doctors may suggest that you undergo a laser iridotomy.
 He uses a laser to create an opening in the outer edge of the iris, which improves fluid drainage and lowers the intraocular pressure that can cause damage to the optic nerve.

 Dr. Gordon may recommend a trabeculectomy in certain cases of both open-angle and closed-angle glaucoma.
 During this procedure, he refines tissue to allow ocular fluid to drain out of the eye and into the tears, relieving pressure and helping to prevent damage to the optic nerve.